Why Do We Get Cold Hands and Feet?

-- Try to rest a little bit after eating, before making any great exertions.
+- Try to rest a little bit after eating, before you exert your body too much.

-Water can also help us to regulate body temperature, but we have to do it gradually.
-We usually shower with hot or warm water, but little by little we should try ending our showers with cold water all over the body, except the head.
-The first few times can be for just a few seconds but, over time, we can gradually increase the time of using cold water and even alternate with hot water.
+Water can also help you regulate your body temperature, but you have to do it gradually.
+We usually shower with warm or hot water, but little by little you should try to finish your showers with cold water.
+The first few times can be for just a few seconds but, over time, start to take more of your showers with cold water.
+You can even start to alternate between hot and cold.

 It’s important not to feel cold before or after you take a shower so that there’s a bigger contrast.
 Once you’ve finished showered, dry yourself off well to get your body to heat itself up naturally.